blakeoxx/ItsAllRelativeTo/README.md

 ## How to Contribute

 Contact [blakeoxx](https://github.com/blakeoxx) to be added as a contributor to this project.
-We loosely follow the git branching model proposed by Vincent Driessen: [A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/).
+We develop features based on our [Application Objectives](docs/Application Objectives.md) and track issues/planned work via [Freedcamp](https://freedcamp.com/App_Dev_Team_ZHS/ItsAllRelativeT_hky/todos).
+We loosely follow the git branching model proposed by Vincent Driessen ([A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/)):

 - **Environment branches**: The only permanent branches are *master* and *dev*.
 These two branches represent the production and development/staging/testing environment, respectively.
   - The only branches that should be merged to *master* are release branches and hotfixes.
 These are discussed further down.